-Boil up some orzo or small pasta of your choice and let cool.
+Boil up some orzo or small pasta of your choice and let it cool.
 Add veggies like cucumbers, tomatoes, and black olives.
-Use the canned shrimp or some pre-cooked frozen shrimp, feta cheese, and Italian dressing.
+Use canned shrimp or some pre-cooked frozen shrimp, feta cheese, and Italian dressing.

-Serve with some berries, a dollop of yogurt and some granola.
+Serve with some berries, a dollop of yogurt, and some granola.
 And a sweet treat to close out lunch.

 This might be one of my husband’s favorites.
-Now, I don’t give him the cutting board and all the fancy stuff, but I do pack up some Italian meats, a few kinds of cheese, some dipping mustard, olives, and nuts.
+Now, I don’t give him the cutting board and all the fancy stuff, but I pack up some Italian meats, a few kinds of cheese, some dipping mustard, olives, and nuts.

 Chicken Salad And Dipping Chips

 Dice up some grilled chicken and mix it with mayonnaise.
-Add some onion, celery, craisins, grapes, or hot sauce depending on your likes.
+Add some onion, celery, craisins, grapes, or hot sauce, depending on your likes.